FAQ

 All Participants will receive an invitation to register for a NetID in late April or early May.
 Participants MUST complete NetID registration within three days of receiving the initial email.
 If that deadline passes, Participants will need to email precollege@duke.edu to have a new activation email set.
 Only an active NetID will give Participants access to Canvas, Duke University’s learning management system, where syllabi and other course information will be posted.

-A sample schedule is on the website.
 Night and weekend activities will include karaoke, outdoor movies, dances, games, community service projects, tours of campus and visits to local attractions.

 Our program follows the minors’ Standards of Best Practice established by Duke University.
 All participants will be assigned a Residential Counselor the first day of their program who will be their main point of contact.
 Additional staff including medical professionals will be on campus during the entirety of the program.
 All staff will be required to pass backgrounds checks and specialized training prior to the program start date.
 At no time will participants be allowed to leave campus nor have cars on campus.